CptSAmerica/Space_Gem/README.md

-├── Dockerfile                             # Docker container setup for the project ├── Makefile                               # Build automation file (for setting up project tasks) ├── README.md                              # Project README (this file) ├── README_backup.md                       # Backup of the original README file └── requirements.txt                       # Python dependencies for the project
+├── Dockerfile                             # Docker container setup for the project ├── Makefile                               # Build automation file (for setting up project tasks) ├── README.md                              # Project README (this file) └── requirements.txt                       # Python dependencies for the project

 ```